Southern Fried Queer Pride

 Southern Fried Queer Pride (SFQP) is an Atlanta-based non-profit which works to center and empower Black queer and QTPOC communities in the South through the arts.
 Taylor Alxndr and Micky B co-founded the organization in 2014 to create a space for Black and brown queer folks in Atlanta.
-SFQP hosts 40-60 events each year, including festivals, drag shows, and community discussions.
-The organization also publishes its own zine, Kudzu, and organizes art projects like the SFQP Bites video series.
-A collective of Black and brown trans and non-binary working-class young folks and artists.
+SFQP hosts 40 to 60 events each year, including festivals, drag shows, and community discussions.
+The organization also publishes its own zine, Kudzu, (Note: Named after kudzu.) and organizes art projects like the SFQP Bites video series.

 History

 Founders Taylor Alxndr and Micky B created SFQP in 2014.
 Alxndr said the organization was founded out of frustration, as Atlanta lacked a space for queer and trans people of color, youth, artists and poor folks.
-Alxndr and Micky B hoped to carve out this new space.
-They started throwing house parties, and began planning for a festival in 2015 that would focus on queer and trans folks of color.
+They started throwing house parties, and began planning for a festival in 2015 that would focus on queer and trans people of color.
 They recruited other local organizers and artists to help them plan events.
-Early on, they established their signature organizational structure, known as “chefs,” who work together to bring the ideas of the community to fruition.
+Early on, they established their signature organizational structure, known as "chefs," who work together to bring the ideas of the community to fruition.
 SFQP incorporates other food imagery through, for example, “SFQP Bites” events, the “Peach Pit” pageant, and the Southern Fried Queer Pride name.
-The food theme draws on the rich tradition of home-cooked food in Southern culture- especially Black Southern culture.
+The food theme draws on the rich tradition of home-cooked food in Southern culture, and especially in Black Southern culture.

 SFQP threw their first festival with a $1,500 budget, which they raised through three house parties.
 Gradually, their funding began to increase and they moved to throwing parties at bars and working with DIY venues that share their vision.
 As of March 2021, they have been throwing their annual festival at the end of June in Atlanta for six years.

 Historical Influences

 SFQP organizers link their work to a long history of Black and brown trans and queer resistance.

 The Southeastern region of the United States is often equated to antiquity, white supremacy, and conservative values more generally.
 The work by SFQP challenges this narrative by calling upon the rich history of resistance by queer black and brown people in the south.
-Taylor Alxndr emphasizes that SFQP is “resisting the narrative that being a queer in the south is an unbearable existence, that we don't have any safe communities, that it's just dangerous for us to be here, that we don't have like a history, but I think [that's] partially due to ignorance by media and just the perpetuation of the false narrative.
-We have so much history.”
+Taylor Alxndr emphasizes that SFQP is "resisting the narrative that being a queer in the south is an unbearable existence, that we don't have any safe communities, that it's just dangerous for us to be here, that we don't have like a history, but I think [that's] partially due to ignorance by media and just the perpetuation of the false narrative.
+We have so much history."

 Events

-SFQP holds a wide variety of events, from large festivals and live performances like the Atlanta is Burning Ball to community workshops on artist skills like Adobe Illustrator.
-They generally host 40-60 events per year.
+SFQP holds a wide variety of events, from large festivals and live performances like the Atlanta is Burning Ball, as well as community workshops on artist skills like Adobe Illustrator.
+They generally host 40 to 60 events per year.